OpenEvalProject/evals/manuscripts/elife-93204/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00jmfr291 Department of Molecular and Integrative Physiology, University of Michigan–Ann Arbor Ann Arbor United States
+1. Department of Molecular and Integrative Physiology, University of Michigan–Ann Arbor Ann Arbor United States ([ROR:00jmfr291](https://ror.org/00jmfr291))
-2. https://ror.org/00jmfr291 Elizabeth W. Caswell Diabetes Institute, University of Michigan–Ann Arbor Ann Arbor United States
+2. Elizabeth W. Caswell Diabetes Institute, University of Michigan–Ann Arbor Ann Arbor United States ([ROR:00jmfr291](https://ror.org/00jmfr291))
-3. https://ror.org/00jmfr291 Department of Internal Medicine, Division of Metabolism, Endocrinology and Diabetes, University of Michigan–Ann Arbor Ann Arbor United States
+3. Department of Internal Medicine, Division of Metabolism, Endocrinology and Diabetes, University of Michigan–Ann Arbor Ann Arbor United States ([ROR:00jmfr291](https://ror.org/00jmfr291))
-4. https://ror.org/00jmfr291 Department of Obstetrics and Gynecology, University of Michigan–Ann Arbor Ann Arbor United States
+4. Department of Obstetrics and Gynecology, University of Michigan–Ann Arbor Ann Arbor United States ([ROR:00jmfr291](https://ror.org/00jmfr291))

 † Corresponding author

 ## Abstract

 The hypothalamic ventral premammillary nucleus (PMv) is a glutamatergic nucleus essential for the metabolic control of reproduction.
 However, conditional deletion of leptin receptor long form (LepRb) in vesicular glutamate transporter 2 (Vglut2) expressing neurons results in virtually no reproductive deficits.
 In this study, we determined the role of glutamatergic neurotransmission from leptin responsive PMv neurons on puberty and fertility.
 We first assessed if stimulation of PMv neurons induces luteinizing hormone (LH) release in fed adult females.
-We used the stimulatory form of designer receptor exclusively activated by designer drugs (DREADDs) in Lepr (LepRb-Cre) mice.
-We collected blood sequentially before and for 1 hr after intravenous clozapine- Cre N -oxide injection.
+We used the stimulatory form of designer receptor exclusively activated by designer drugs (DREADDs) in LeprCre (LepRb-Cre) mice.
+We collected blood sequentially before and for 1 hr after intravenous clozapine-N-oxide injection.
 LH level increased in animals correctly targeted to the PMv, and LH level was correlated to the number of Fos immunoreactive neurons in the PMv.
-Next, females with deletion of Slc17a6 (Vglut2) in LepRb neurons ( Lepr ΔVGlut2 ) showed delayed age of puberty, disrupted estrous cycles, increased gonadotropin-releasing hormone (GnRH) concentration in the axon terminals, and disrupted LH secretion, suggesting impaired GnRH release.
-To assess if glutamate is required for PMv actions in pubertal development, we generated a Cre-induced reexpression of endogenous LepRb ( Lepr ) with concomitant deletion of loxTB Slc17a6 (Vglut2 ) mice.
-Rescue of flox Lepr and deletion of Slc17a6 in the PMv was obtained by stereotaxic injection of an adeno-associated virus vector expressing Cre recombinase.
-Control Lepr mice with PMv LepRb rescue showed vaginal opening, follicle maturation, and became pregnant, while loxTB Lepr ;Vglut2 loxTB mice showed no pubertal development.
-Our results indicate that glutamatergic neurotransmission from leptin sensitive neurons regulates the reproductive axis, and that leptin action on pubertal development via PMv neurons requires Vglut2. flox
+Next, females with deletion of Slc17a6 (Vglut2) in LepRb neurons (LeprΔVGlut2) showed delayed age of puberty, disrupted estrous cycles, increased gonadotropin-releasing hormone (GnRH) concentration in the axon terminals, and disrupted LH secretion, suggesting impaired GnRH release.
+To assess if glutamate is required for PMv actions in pubertal development, we generated a Cre-induced reexpression of endogenous LepRb (LeprloxTB) with concomitant deletion of Slc17a6 (Vglut2flox) mice.
+Rescue of Lepr and deletion of Slc17a6 in the PMv was obtained by stereotaxic injection of an adeno-associated virus vector expressing Cre recombinase.
+Control LeprloxTB mice with PMv LepRb rescue showed vaginal opening, follicle maturation, and became pregnant, while LeprloxTB;Vglut2flox mice showed no pubertal development.
+Our results indicate that glutamatergic neurotransmission from leptin sensitive neurons regulates the reproductive axis, and that leptin action on pubertal development via PMv neurons requires Vglut2.

 ## Introduction